Margaery Tyrell: A Clash of Kings

 Margaery first appears in A Clash of Kings (1998), having married Renly Baratheon and supporting his claim to the Iron Throne.
-After Renly's assassination, the Tyrells switch allegiance and Margaery is instead offered to wed King Joffrey Baratheon.
+After Renly's assassination, the Tyrells switch allegiance, and Margaery is instead offered to wed King Joffrey Baratheon.

 A Storm of Swords

 In A Storm of Swords (2000), she becomes popular among the citizens of King's Landing through her various charitable activities.
-Margaery forms an amiable relationship with the King's ex-fiancée Sansa Stark and through Sansa she learns much about Joffrey's true nature.
+Margaery forms an amiable relationship with the King's ex-fiancée, Sansa Stark, and through Sansa she learns much about Joffrey's true nature.
 Margaery weds Joffrey, but he is poisoned at their wedding feast.

 A Feast for Crows

-In A Feast for Crows (2005) Margaery marries Joffrey's younger brother, Tommen, and encourages him to assert himself as king.
-Margaery's growing influence over Tommen puts her in a bitter power struggle with his mother Cersei Lannister, which eventually culminates in Cersei framing Margaery for adultery.
+In A Feast for Crows (2005), Margaery marries Joffrey's younger brother, Tommen Baratheon, and encourages him to assert himself as king.
+Margaery's growing influence over Tommen puts her in a bitter power struggle with his mother, Cersei Lannister, which eventually culminates in Cersei framing Margaery for adultery.